jaredjbeck/jaredjbeck.github.io/publications.md

 * Paulson, A., **J. Beck**, J. Richards, R. Toczydlowski, D. Li, S. Johnson, D. Rogers, G. Sonnier, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Dimensions of biodiversity change in temperate forests. *In preparation.*
 * **Beck, J.**, A. Waananen, and S. Wagenius.
 Spatial, temporal, and genetic constraints limit mating opportunities and reduce effective population size. *In preparation.*
+* **Beck, J.**, M. McKone, and S. Wagenius.
+Masting, fire-stimulated flowering, and the evolutionary ecology of synchronized reproduction. *In preparation.*